AVSLab/basilisk/docs/source/index.rst

     **Status:** |version|

-The Basilisk astrodynamics software architecture is being designed to be capable of both faster-than realtime simulations, including repeatable Monte-Carlo simulation options, as well as providing real-time options for hardware-in-the-loop simulations.
+Basilisk, or BSK for short, is a software framework capable of both faster-than realtime spacecraft simulations, including repeatable Monte-Carlo simulation options, as well as providing real-time options for hardware-in-the-loop simulations.
 The Basilisk package is designed as a set of Python modules written in C/C++ which allows for the ease of